mehmetalishaqiri/OpenVPN-Event-Viewer/README.md

 OpenVPN Event Viewer offers a human readable format of the open vpn connection logs.

+### How does it work?###

+ OpenVPN allows any option to be placed either on the command line or in a configuration file.
+To intercept the client's connection and disconnections we have to use the following options:

 ###--client-connect script ### - Run script on client connection
 ###--client-disconnect ###– Run script on client instance shutdown.

+For this to work, you have to add the following lines in you openvpn server config file:

+script-security 2

+--client-connect "client-connect.bat"

+--client-disconnect "client-disconnect.bat"

 ### Tech Stack ###